top of page

 Also, ask for clarification (and a regulation update) regarding the release of the deceased from state-run hospitals into family care.

-In the case of an expected death
+In the case of an expected death, Burial

 • Call police, ambulance or patient’s doctor.
 Paramedics, registered nurse or doctor will complete a ‘life extinct form’.
 (Police can only issue Life Extinct Form in some circumstances (‘obvious deaths’).
 The above will help you contact the person’s doctor or health care representative to issue a ‘cause of death certificate’ (Form 9).